 Vanacore was honored as the hometown boy done good, but

-truth is that he was much better than good.
+the truth is that he was much better than good.

 John Mangan